ml4a/ml4a.github.io/_chapters/how_neural_networks_are_trained.md

 {% include figure_multi.md path1="/images/figures/lin_reg_mse_gradientdescent.png" caption1="Example of gradient descent for linear regression with two parameters.
 We take a random guess at the parameters, and iteratively update our position by taking a small step against the direction of the gradent, until we are at the bottom of the loss function." %}

 And if there are more dimensions?
 If we denote all of our parameters as $w_i$, thus giving us the form
-$f(x) = b + W^T X $, then we can extrapolate the above example to the multimensional case.
+$f(x) = b + W^\top X $, then we can extrapolate the above example to the multimensional case.
 This can be written down more succinctly using gradient notation.
 Recall that the gradient of $J$, which we will denote as $\nabla J$, is the vector containing each of the partial derivatives.
 Thus we can represent the above update step as:

 $$ \nabla J(W) = \Biggl(\frac{\partial J}{\partial w_1}, \frac{\partial J}{\partial w_2}, \cdots, \frac{\partial J}{\partial w_N} \Biggr) $$